allan-bonadio/squishy_electron_4/docGen/docSrc/digitalWaves/digitalWaves.md

 <img src=sin-2.png class=two alt=' -2 '>
 <br clear=left />

-Hmmm, the brown kinks look the same as what you got for frequencies 7 and 6.
-In fact, they are exactly the same: frequency -1 produces the same thing as frequency 7, and frequency -2 produces the same thing as frequency 6.
+Hmmm, the brown lines look the same as what you got for frequencies 7 and 6.
+In fact, the brown lines are exactly the same: frequency -1 produces the same thing as frequency 7, and frequency -2 produces the same thing as frequency 6, although the blue natural lines are totally different.
 This is another thing that Nyquist figured out: if you go past the Nyquist frequency, you effectively get negative frequencies.
 You can just subtract 8 to get the negative frequency that's equivalent.  (because our space has 8 datapoints.)

 In fact, you can add 8 to the frequency, subtact 8, or any multple of 8, and the digital version will be the same.
 In the following graphs, they are all frequency -3, offset by some multiple of 8 in either direction: